Chapter 5 - Courses, Credits, and Grading

 5.1.8 Research Credits

-Credits for research for the purpose of completing a thesis or dissertation are assigned under the course number 699.
+Credits for research for the purpose of completing a dissertation or thesis are assigned under the course number 699.
 These credits are not calculated in the student’s GPA.
-A minimum of three semester credits is required for a thesis.
+A minimum of three semester credits is required for a dissertation or thesis.

 5.1.9 Nondegree Undergraduate (Special) Student Admission Status

 A person classified as a nondegree undergraduate (special) student is considered an undergraduate and may not use courses taken under that status in a graduate degree program.
 A student who has received the baccalaureate degree must register as a graduate student if he/she is to receive graduate credit for courses.

 5.1.10 Special Topics or Independent Study Course Credit